JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 1.1

-* checkstyle integration to force first souce code conventions (linefeeds, spaces instead of tabs)
+* checkstyle integration to force first souce code conventions
+  * checkstyle is activated by default, it can be deactivated by an environment property **skipCheckSources**
+  * pull requests should follow this style settings

 ## Extensions of JSqlParser releases